-Effective March 1, 2010, attorneys are required to electronically initiate new civil cases via CM/ECF, including filing the complaint and paying the filing fee online through their PACER accounts.
-Sealed cases, which cannot be electronically initiated, are an exception from this requirement.
+Effective March 1, 2010, attorneys are required to electronically initiate new civil cases via CM/ECF, including filing the complaint and paying the filing fee online through their pacer.uscourts.gov accounts.

-Pro se filers:
+Pro Se Filers:

-Pro se filers (including incarcerated filers) are not permitted to initiate new cases directly in CM/ECF.
-Options for pro se filers to file a new case are described below.
+Pro se filers (including prisoners) are not permitted to initiate new cases directly in CM/ECF.
+Options for pro se filers filing a new case are described below.
 For information regarding filing your lawsuit, please visit the Representing Yourself page on the Court's website.
-Incarcerated individuals housed at facilities participating in the Court's Prisoner E-Filing Initiative must submit their complaints and other case initiating documents via email in accordance with the Administrative Procedures for the Prisoner E-Filing Program, which is available on the Court Forms page under Prisoners.
+Incarcerated individuals housed at facilities participating in the Court's Prisoner E-Filing Initiative must submit their complaints and other case initiating documents via email in accordance with the Administrative Procedures for the Prisoner E-Filing Program, which is available on the under Prisoners.

-Pro se filers, including incarcerated filers not participating in the Prisoner E-Filing Initiative, may submit their complaints and other case initiating documents via postal mail, email, or physical delivery to the Clerk's Office.
-If using postal mail or physical delivery, the Clerk's Office will scan the case initiating documents, upload to CM/ECF, then destroy the paper documents after a holding period established by the Court.
+Pro se filers, including prisoners not participating in the Prisoner E-Filing Initiative, may submit their complaints and other case initiating documents via U.S. mail, email, or delivery to the Clerk's Office.
+If using the mail or personal delivery, the Clerk's Office will scan the civil complaint and cover sheet, upload to CM/ECF, then discard the paper documents after a holding period established by the Court.

 If using email, the filing party must submit the civil complaint, cover sheet, and, if applicable, the motion to waive the filing fee as separate files in PDF format, each file being under the 75 MB size restriction.
 If scanned, the documents must be compliant with the scanning standards.
-After emailing the complaint and cover sheet, the filer should call the Clerk's Office to make arrangements for payment of any required filing fees, unless they submitted a motion to waive the filing fee.
-Once the Clerk's Office has opened the case, no further filings will be accepted via email, except for the CM/ECF Registration Form for Pro Se Filers.
+After emailing the complaint and cover sheet, the filer should call the Clerk's Office to make arrangements for paying any required filing fees, unless they submitted a motion to waive the filing fee.
+Once the Clerk's Office has opened the case, no further filings will be accepted via email, with the exception of the CM/ECF Registration Form for Pro Se Filers.